 You have to make sure that the four core components, i.e., the motherboard, CPU, RAM, and Power Supply Unit, are all compatible with each other, to begin with.

 Choosing the Right Parts for Your PC Build

 Step 1: Choose the CPU First

 Choosing the CPU should be the first step for any PC build.

-The choice of your CPU directly impacts the choice of your motherboard.
+The choice of your CPU directly impacts the intention of your motherboard.

 The CPU not only defines the overall performance grade of your build but also loosely defines the overall budget of your PC.

-In order to have a parity, you would then choose a fitting motherboard.
-For instance, if you choose to go for an entry level CPU, then you would naturally pair it with a budget motherboard.
+To have parity, you would then choose the correct motherboard.
+For instance, if you choose an entry-level CPU, you would naturally pair it with a budget motherboard.

-Similarly, if you choose to go for a high end CPU, then you would essentially pair it with a premium motherboard to avoid any bottleneck or issues caused by a low quality motherboard.
+Similarly, if you choose to go for a high-end CPU, you would pair it with a premium motherboard to avoid any bottleneck or issues caused by a low-quality motherboard.